USASOC Selects SPC Ravid as AG Soldier of the Year

 |0

-This work, USASOC Selects SPC Ravid as AG Soldier of the Year [Image 1 of 2], by SSG Brian Ragin, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, USASOC Selects SPC Ravid as AG Soldier of the Year, by SSG Brian Ragin, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT